aondodawid/WebApp-Astro-PWA/README.md

 ### 🛎️ Additional Install Button

 To enable extra installation prompts, add the following to your configuration:

+- `isInstallBtnVisible: true` — ensures the additional installation is used - default `false`.

 ```js
 // filepath: astro.config.mjs